amarshimi/Tahara/README.md

 # Tahara
 Calculate Nidda days

-this is android app to calculte nida days
+this is android app to calculate nida days